Little cake in there during the top-of-the-hour break, a vegan cake.

 I'm going to expand on this a little bit.

-Uh we had some calls in the last hour about do we have the will to go in and take care of Iran since we're so bogged down on Iraq and the country doesn't seem to be supportive of it anymore, and blah, blah, blah, blah, blah.
+We had some calls in the last hour about do we have the will to go in and take care of Iran since we're so bogged down on Iraq and the country doesn't seem to be supportive of it anymore and blah, And Guy calls, well, we're there.

-We want to make a move for right there.
+We want to make a move.

 We don't have to move heaven and earth to get forces over there.

-And I said, Well, are they really intimidated by our presence?
+And I said, well, are they really intimidated by our presence?

 Look at all they're doing, despite the fact that we are there.